nodoku/nodoku-core/README.md

   > type I18nextProvider = (lng: string) => Promise<{t: (text: NdTranslatedText) => string}>

   Note, that the provided **_t()_** function takes as an argument the whole NdTranslatedText structure, which contains the translation namespace, the key and the default value, extracted from the content.

+  This parameter is optional.
+If not provided, the text from the content MD file is used.

   For more details see [nodoku-i18n](https://github.com/nodoku/nodoku-i18n)